AriFordsham/GHCWiki/ghc-kinds/kind-inference.md

 I don't think we can then allow `kappa1` to be unified with anything involving `k`.
 This is a tricky point.

+**Richard:** I don't understand this last point.
+Are you saying that the described algorithm *does not* do this unification and thus would reject `Foo`?
+Or, are you saying that the proposed strategy *should not* do this unification, as a point of design that might be friendlier to users? **End Richard**

 ## Generalised partial kind signature strategy (PARGEN)

 The (PARGEN) strategy is exactly like (PARTIAL) except that step 4 is different:

 1. Generalise over any unconstrained meta kind variable (that is not free in the environment), rather than defaulting to `*`.

+**Richard:** What meta variables can be free in the environment at this point?
+We're operating at the top level. **End Richard**

 So we use the partial kind signatures to express any polymorphism necessary for recursion *inside* the SCC,